LeslieLopezE/Fitness-Data-Pearson-Correlation-Analysis/README.md

 oxy: oxygen consumption

-Describing the relationships between Variables.
-In this exercise, Scatter plots and correlations are generated for the variables and the results are interpreted/
-Also check the limitations of correlation coefficient for the Fitness data.;
+In this exercise, Scatter plots and correlations are generated for the variables and the results are interpreted.
+The limitations of correlation coefficient for the Fitness data are also checked;

 44 89.47 44.609 11.37 62 178 182